MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/intelligent-resource-placement.md

 ## Clean up resources

-For details on how to remove a cluster resource placement via the Azure portal or kubectl command, see [Clean up resources](./quickstart-resource-propagation.md#clean-up-resources) in the article about propagating resources.
+For details on how to remove a cluster resource placement via the Azure portal or the kubectl command, see [Clean up resources](./quickstart-resource-propagation.md#clean-up-resources) in the article about propagating resources.

 ## Related content